Metric#

 )

 Using the Metric class as a context manager (automatically builds after assembling the components).
-Also adding default values for some of the parameters.
+Also adding default values for some parameters.

 import sympy as sp